Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 Hair Tests

-Hair tests can detect cannabis use for months as THC metabolites deposit in hair follicles and remain as the hair grows out.
+Hair tests are a different story; they can reveal cannabis use for months since THC metabolites settle in hair follicles and stick around as your hair grows.

 -